 All of NCDA Credentials require continuing education.
-The required 30 contact hours every 3 years must meet the NCDA's Credentialing Commission's requirements regarding competency area and activity type, as described below.
+The required 30 contact hours every 3 years must meet the NCDA's Credentialing Commission's requirements regarding competency area and activity type, as described in the NCDA Continuing Education Manual.
 A contact hour is defined as an hour (60 minutes) spent in learning, development, or delivery in a credential competency area.